-3. The teaching of S. H. Foulkes was developed in a double context, that of the N.H.S. and in private practice.
-For the therapists in training in his Service he had found a master formula: training at work and education for healthcare centred on the supervision group already described.
+3. The educational work of S. H. Foulkes was developed in a double context, that of the N.H.S. and in private practice.
+For the therapists in training in his Service he knew how to find a masterly formula: training at work and education for the attendance centered in the supervision group already described.
 Individual private practice was appropriate for psychoanalysis and the controls of psychoanalysts in training, but for group analysis and supervision of those who wanted to specialize in group analysis, Foulkes had to associate himself with other colleagues and set up the Group Analytic Practice and Society.
-When his Maudsley model became generalized as other hospitals adopted it, the demand of training grew and made it necessary to found the Institute of Group Analysis.
+When his Maudsley model became generalized as other hospitals adopted it, the demand of training grew and made necessary the founding of the Institute of Group Analysis.

-In 1918, Freud speculated with the idea that someday psychoanalysis should be socialized.
-To achieve a "psychoanalysis for the people", financed by the State, two conditions would have to be fulfilled: to find an alloy of the pure gold of analysis that was effective and would not spoil it; and to find a system to train a sufficient number of analysts well prepared to attend the mass of population.
+In 1918, Freud speculated with the idea that some day psychoanalysis should be socialized.
+To achieve a "psychoanalysis for the people", financed by the State, two conditions would have to be fulfilled: to find an alloy of the pure gold of the analysis that was effective and would not impair it; and to find a system to train a sufficient number of analysts well prepared to attend the mass of population.
 The alloy, I believe, has been discovered and the system for training analytic psychotherapists, I believe, also.
 Group analysis as therapy and the model Foulkes proposes for the double training of psychoanalysts and groupanalysts can be the solution.
 As he says: "I am convinced that this work (groupanalysis) is the best method to make effective the revolutionary discoveries of psychoanalysis on a wider front in psychotherapy and in teaching."